nikitaurunkar/brightwheel/README.md

 - Ensured the format for phone number is consistent
 - Ensured the strings with capital values are converted into lower values for consistency
 - Converted to boolean values where necessary
 - Ensured consistent formatting within the columns.
 Eg: Changes 'United States' to US to allow consistency.
-There are similar issues with States, did not handle these in one of the cases
+There are similar issues with States in Salesforce_leads, handled some of these, not all of it.

 **Tables**
 PS : Apart from the salesforce_leads table, all the tables should have a surrogate key (incremental numbers) as a key or a combination of multiple keys to create a primary_key.
 Here, I have not created any keys.